-However, a company can be forcibly struck off the Companies House Register if they have (who is “they”?
-Companies House?) real grounds to believe that the company is no longer trading or is no longer compliant.
-If this is the case, Companies House can start the process of forcibly striking it off the register.
+However, a company can be forcibly struck off the Companies House Register if the Companies’ House has real grounds to believe that the company is no longer trading or is suspected of non-compliance.
+If this is the case, the Companies’ House can start the process of forcibly striking it off the register.
 Once the company is struck off the register, it no longer exists as a business.

-Why does compulsory strike-off occur?
+Why does a compulsory strike-off occur?

 Non-compliance usually refers to the following reasons:

-- The company has failed to submit its annual confirmation statement
+- The company has failed to submit its annual confirmation statement.

-- The company has failed to file its accounts on time, within the stated deadline of 9 months after the financial year-end
+- The company has failed to file its accounts on time, within the stated deadline of 9 months after the financial year-end.

 - There is no director in place